AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Domain Events

+A domain event alerts the domain that something has happened, allowing other objects in the domain to react to the event.
+When discussing or specifying the domain with domain experts, you will often hear the word "When".
+This is a good indicator that there is event to modeled explictly as a domain event.

+Domain events allow events handlers to listen for an event, then perform an action when that event has occured.
+This means to add extra functionality for an event requires you to add an extra event handler.
+Conversly removing functionality would require you to remove an event handler.
+Each event handler listening to event would handle a specific functionality, allowing the code in each to concentrate on performing a specific action.

+If you did not use Domain Events this would require you modify the domain object where the event would normally occur if you was using domain events.
+This code would be cordinating the services required to perform certain actions.
+If the requirements change requiring extra actions on a event, this would require this method to become larger and to make on a wider range of responsbilities.
+Using domain events the method will stay the same, and responsbilities of performing the action will be with the event handlers.

+The quality of adding or removing actions without having modify existing code means that you code is loosly coupled, allowing your code to adapt to changes in requirements.

+#### Domain Event Example

 A domain event is an event that tells the world that something has happened.
 For example we publish a PurchaseOrderApproved event which other objects may listen for, for example an object listening for PurchaseOrderApproved event may